okankop/Driver-Anomaly-Detection/README.md

 ## Dataset Preperation

-The download link for the DAD dataset will be available soon!
+The DAD dataset can be downloaded from its [official website](https://www.ei.tum.de/mmk/dad/).

 ## Running the Code